h3mps/h3mps.github.io/content/publication/hempel-wealth-inequality-2025/index.md

 ---
-title: New Estimates of Wealth Inequality in Canada
+title: '<br> New Estimates of Wealth Inequality in Canada'
 authors:
 - Alexander Hempel
 date: '2025-02-01'